Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Non-conserved axial and helical charges

 As seen in Sec.~\ref{sec:QCD:smallmu}, a finite (non-infinite) relaxation time brings significant modifications in the wave spectrum for small wavenumbers $k$ [cf.~\eqref{eq:QCD_w0h}].
 We now consider the opposite limit of large wavenumbers (small wavelengths) in order to demonstrate that the relaxation time of the axial and/or helical charges does not affect the wave spectrum in the UV limit.
 Specifically, we find

-where $c_h(\alpha_V)$ is the velocity of the helical vortical wave in an unpolarized fluid with vector imbalance $\mu_V = \alpha_V T$, in the absence of helicity- or chirality-violating interactions, as obtained in Eq.~(4.20) of Ref.~\cite{HVWp1}.
+where $c_h(\alpha_V)$ is the velocity of the helical vortical wave in an unpolarized fluid with vector imbalance $\mu_V = \alpha_V T$, in the absence of helicity- or chirality-violating interactions, as obtained in Eq.~(123) of Ref.~\cite{Morales-Tejera:2024uzg}.
 The axial mode turns out to be purely dissipative:

-At large wavenumbers, the purely imaginary phase velocity of the axial mode will settle to a constant negative value, which will depend on the dimensionless vector chemical potential $\alpha_V = \mu_V / T$ and on the axial and helicity relaxation times.
-These results can be checked in Figure~\ref{fig:imqcd}.
+At large wavenumbers, the phase velocity of the axial mode is imaginary and its imaginary part will settle to a constant negative value, which depends on the dimensionless vector chemical potential $\alpha_V = \mu_V / T$ and on the axial and helicity relaxation times.
+These results will be verified in Figure~\ref{fig:imqcd}.